aristanetworks/purescript-backend-optimizer/docs/why-and-how-of-inline-directives.md

 This page explains four things:

 1. The primary optimization `purs-backend-es` does
-2. How inlining and inline directives help rewrite rules to optimize code
+2. How inlining and inline directives help `purs-backend-es` to evaluate code and thereby optimize it
 3. The most cost-efficient methodology for defining inline directives that are useful
 4. Guiding principles as to where to define such inline directives